parduckids/mfa-group-a/README.md

 * **Pure Python Development**: NiceGUI allows for the creation of web interfaces using only Python.
 This streamlined our development process, enabling us to focus on the application's logic rather than juggling multiple languages and frameworks.
 * **Ease of Use**: The library is known for its gentle learning curve.
 We were able to quickly build complex, interactive UI components, such as tabs, dialogs, and data tables, with minimal code.
-* **Component-Based Architecture**: It offers a rich set of pre-built UI elements (buttons, inputs, tables, etc.) that are both easy to implement and customize.
+* **Component-Based Architecture**: It offers a rich set of pre-built UI elements (buttons, inputs, tables, etc.) that are both easy to implement and customise.
 This component-based approach made our code more modular, readable, and maintainable.
 * **Built-in Web Server**: NiceGUI handles the web server and backend-frontend communication out of the box, abstracting away the complexities of web development and allowing us to concentrate on the application's features.
 * **Rapid Prototyping and Iteration**: The live reload feature was invaluable during development, allowing us to see changes instantly without manually restarting the server.